 After a brief break to talk about the Xbox 360, Microsoft Studios head Phil Spencer took the stage to finally introduce more Xbox One games.

 He said Microsoft is investing more in game development studios than ever before.

 He started by introducing a new franchise, Crytek's Roman action game Ryse: Son of Rome, which Microsoft has been teasing for years but looks brand new on the new console.

 Next came Killer Instinct, a next-gen title in the beloved fighting game series.

-Insomniac's Ted Price then stepped onstage to talk about Sunset Overdrive, a "stylized" first person shooter that the developer will be able to change on the fly, adding new content day by day.
+Insomniac's Ted Price then stepped onstage to talk about Sunset Overdrive, a "stylized" third person shooter that the developer will be able to change on the fly, adding new content day by day.

 He said it's something that's only possible on Xbox One.

 Next up came Forza Motorsport 5, the next entry in Microsoft's realistic driving simulation series.
 Front and center on the stage was a gorgeous McLaren P1 car.
 A new feature for the series, called "drive-atar," allows the game to learn how to mimic human drivers so it never feels like you're racing AI.